 Monitoring and evaluation

-The SENCO monitors the movement of children within the SEND system in school and provides staff and governors with regular summaries of the impact of the policy on the practice of the school.
+The SENDCO monitors the movement of children within the SEND system in school and provides staff and governors with regular summaries of the impact of the policy on the practice of the school.
 They are involved in supporting teachers to write SEND passports for children.
 The SENDCO and the head teacher hold regular meetings to review the work of the school in this area.
 In addition the SENDCO and the named governor with responsibility for special needs also hold regular meeting.